 Does having ankylosing spondylitis mean I have a higher chance for a pregnancy complication?

 Several studies have not found an increased chance for pregnancy complications in women with AS.
 One study suggested that AS did increase the chance for delivery before 37 weeks (prematurity), low birth weight and/or the need for cesarean delivery.
 The risk for pregnancy complications may be linked with the severity of AS and/or whether a woman has additional medical conditions or develops preeclampsia (very high blood pressure and kidney / liver problems during pregnancy).
 It is possible for a woman with AS to have a vaginal delivery.

 I am taking medication for ankylosing spondylitis.
 Can I take my medication during pregnancy?

-Some medicines used to treat AS are known to cause birth defects, but others have not been associated with a risk to the developing baby.
-For information on specific therapies see our medication fact sheets at http://mothertobaby.org/fact-sheets-parent/ or contact MotherToBaby toll-free at 1-866-626-6847.
-It is important that you discuss treatment options with your health care providers when planning pregnancy, or as soon as you learn that you are pregnant.
+Some medications used to treat AS are known to cause birth defects, but others have not been associated with a concern.
+For information on specific therapies see our medication fact sheets at https://mothertobaby.org/fact-sheets-parent/ or speak with a MotherToBaby specialist.
+It is also important that you discuss treatment options with your healthcare providers when planning a pregnancy, or as soon as you learn that you are pregnant.

 Can I breastfeed if I have AS?